BT-Pluginz/VelocityPteroPower/README.md

 ## Support

-If you have any issues, please report.
-And if u have any suggestions, feel free to open an issue.
+If you have any issues, or suggestions please open a [issue](https://github.com/TubYoub/VelocityPteroPower/issues/new) or join the discord

 ## Contributing

-I currently have no plans to get co-contributer's on this project, but if you have any suggestions, feel free to open an issue
+Join the [discord](https://discord.pluginz.dev) and talk with me about your idea or just do it yourself and open a pull request.

 ## License